riteshsonavane/Shunya-Interfaces/sensors/accelerometer.md

 4. Y_out - Connect it to any Analog pin on the pcf8591 module
 5. Z_out - Connect it to any Analog pin on the pcf8591 module

-Note: Note the Analog pin number of the pcf8591 module that you have connected to, These will be used as arguments for pcf8591Read() function in the code below.
+> Note: The Analog pin number of the pcf8591 module that you have connected to, These will be used as arguments for pcf8591Read() function in the code below.